Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 Can I see the Northern Lights from Alyeska?

 It's possible.
 Girdwood and the surrounding area sit within the aurora zone, and on clear nights between September and April, the Northern Lights can be visible.
-Mid-winter (December to February) provides the darkest skies, though cloud cover from Pacific storms can obscure views.
-It's not guaranteed, but when the skies clear after a storm on a cold night, the aurora displays can be spectacular.
-Several tour operators run Northern Lights excursions from Anchorage.
+Mid-winter (December to February) brings the darkest skies, though cloud cover from Pacific storms can obscure the view.
+It's never guaranteed, but when the skies clear after a storm on a cold night, the displays can be spectacular.
+Several tour operators also run Northern Lights excursions from Anchorage.

 How does Alyeska compare to resorts in the Rocky Mountains?